hgcl/clara-le/pages/posts/12-culinary-experiments.md

 ## Life peek: Culinary experiments

-I love trying out new recipes—especially the ones that are about creating things that you usually buy.
+I love trying out new recipes — especially the ones that are about creating things that you usually buy.
 This week, I baked some sourdough croissants.
 For a first time, it wasn't too bad: not airy, but not dense either, a bit too buttery, but so satisfying.
 Robin and I had some plain croissants for breakfast, but we also tried a grilled cheese version which was deliciously decadent.

 Another recipe I tried this week are those [vegetarian Polish cabbage rolls](/recipes/vegetarian-polish-cabbage-rolls).
 It is not easy finding out winter dishes that are seasonal and that make me excited.
 These rolls did the job perfectly.